opencord/kind-voltha/README.md

 | `url`            | configure ONOS to use SADIS via a URL.
 The URL used for subscriber information<br> is specified in the variable `SADIS_SUBSCRIBERS` and the URL used for bandwidth<br> profiles is specified in the variable `SADIS_BANDWIDTH_PROFILES` |
 | `bbsim`          | configure ONOS use use the SADIS servers that are part of BBSIM |
 | `external`       | an additional helm chart will be installed (`bbsim-sadis-server`) and ONOS will be configured to use that service for SADIS queries |

+### `BBSIM_CFG` Values

+`BBSIM_CFG` contains a description of the services that is needed to properly configure BBSim.
+Examples are available in the `configs` folder.
+It can be pointed to any valid BBSim service configuration.

+You'll note that the examples contain a `:TAG:` placeholder.
+That is used by `kind-voltha` to generate different `C/S_TAG` combinations when deploying multiple instances of BBSim and it's replaced with an incremental number starting from `900`.

 ### EFK Configuration for accessing Voltha component logs
 If EFK is selected for deployment with VOLTHA, `WITH_EFK=yes`, then a single node elasticsearch and kibana